Machine & Operator Safety

 Operations & Management

 Ten worker safety and productivity tips for 2017: Rockwell

-By Steve Ludwig Rockwell Automation
+January 11, 2017 by Steve Ludwig Rockwell Automation

 Jan.
 11, 2017 – As a new year develops, trends in industrial automation will continue: the evolving workforce, globalization, the use of information to develop insight into plant operation, and concerns about security.

 As we enter 2017, we have compiled a list of 10 tips to help you improve safety and productivity.

 Assess your own safety maturity and how you compare to others.
 There is a significant difference from the top to the bottom of the spectrum.
 Best-in-class manufacturers — the top 20 per cent — achieve 5 to 7 per cent higher OEE, 2 to 4 per cent less unscheduled downtime and less than half the injury rate of average performers.
 These manufacturers share common attributes in three key areas: culture (behaviours), compliance (procedures), and capital (technology use).
 These interdependent elements each show four levels of performance based on the focus of the company: minimizing investment, attaining compliance, cost avoidance, or operational excellence.
 Understanding your performance level and areas for improvement is critical to optimizing performance.

 Safety culture — the accepted behavioural norms of your organization – ultimately determines the safety of your workplace.
 Procedures and technology are critical as well, but if workers violate policy (often with management’s tacit approval), or override technology, worker safety and productivity will be compromised.
 This can have many negative effects on your business.
 A weak safety culture can undermine investments in procedures and technology.

 3. Collaborate between EHS, engineering, operations: